Gary W. Jackson

 “Gary throws you off the scent”

-Gary confided, “The one thing that lives with me to this day and influences the way I approach advocacy is my experience on the debate team during high school, and I would urge any young person to enroll in a debate class.”
+Gary confided, “The one thing that lives with me to this day and influences the way I approach advocacy is my experience on the debate team during high school, and I would urge any young person to enroll in a debate class.” ” (Gary and his debate partner were Louisiana high school debate champions and represented Louisiana in the national tournament.)

-“My mother beat cancer three times,” Gary said.
 “She was spunky and lived a long and exuberant life until 2015, just shy of her 88th birthday.
 She was her typical feisty self until the end.
 She is the one who inspired me to realize I could do anything if I believed and fought for it.”

 Fighting for an Education

 Later during law school, Gary’s family met with financial difficulties and could no longer help Gary as much with tuition.
-Gary did whatever it took to finish his law degree – worked as a research assistant, resident advisor, applied for scholarship money.
+Gary did whatever it took to finish his law degree – worked as a research assistant, and resident advisor, and applied for scholarship money.
 Even so, he excelled in law school, achieving a position on the Duke Law Journal and landing summer positions at prestigious law firms.

 Entering the Workforce